 Different managers are given information with different levels of detail, based on a hierarchic relationship.

 There are 3 types of managers, related to the zones they have to monitor (building, area, city).

-If a sensor detects unusual values, its frequency must be updated.

 Our main concerns here are security and efficiency.
 They’re always inversely proportional, and it is cardinal for us to find the right balance.
 They were both added to our non-functional requirements and explained in greater detail in the related section.

+Updating the sensor’s frequency is not the server’s task, as they are configured to do it on their own.
+Our server should correctly find that the values are above the threshold and generate a warning, but no message is sent to the sensor.

+We must also recognize which zone each sensor belongs to, and that is done by building a tree when the server first fires up.
+This way we can easily propagate errors and communicate them to whoever is in charge of controlling that area.

 That means our system must:

-Check if the values are above the threshold
+Check if the detected values are above the threshold

-Instruct the server to increase their frequency

 Store the data in the Values Cache or Warning Cache

 Store the data in the Time Series DB